Penn Summer Abroad Application

 - What do you hope to gain or achieve by participating in this program?

 Letters of Recommendation

 One academic recommendation is required for application to any Penn Summer Abroad program.
 List the name and title of the individual whom you have asked to submit a letter in support of your application.
-It should be from a faculty member who has recently taught you and who knows of your desire to enroll in the Penn Summer Abroad program.
+It should be from a Penn faculty member or graduate TA who has recently taught you and who knows of your desire to enroll in the Penn Summer Abroad program.
 If you are applying to a language course, a language instructor is preferred.
 Recommendations may be submitted online or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
 For paper recommendations, please print a copy of the University of Pennsylvania’s College of Liberal and Professional Studies Official Recommendation Form and give it to your recommender.